-Taxol (paclitaxel) is effective in treating breast cancer; numerous studies have found that it protects against breast cancer recurrence and death.
-Taxol and other taxanes can result in side effects such as hair loss, mouth sores, nausea, fatigue, low white blood cell count, neuropathy, muscle and joint pain, cognitive impairment (chemo brain) and serious infections.
+Taxol (paclitaxel) is an effective treatment that protects against breast cancer recurrence and death.
+However, Taxol and other taxanes such as Taxotere (docetaxel) can result in side effects such as hair loss, mouth sores, fatigue, neuropathy, joint pain, cognitive impairment (chemo brain), low white blood cell count, and serious infections.

-While obtaining relief from these side effects obviously is desirable, it is very important for breast cancer patients to avoid consuming foods or taking supplements that will lessen the cytotoxic impact of chemotherapy on breast cancer cells.
+While patients understandably desire relief from these side effects, it is very important to avoid consuming foods or taking supplements that will lessen the cytotoxic impact of Taxol on breast cancer cells.

 Foods that enhance the effectiveness of Taxol